jwsohn612/jwsohn612.github.io/_pages/about.md

 News ⭐
 ======
-- [11-21-2024] Jinwon Sohn will present a talk at Graduate Student Workshop hosted by Statistics at Purdue.
+- [11-21-2024] **Jinwon Sohn** will present a talk at Graduate Student Workshop hosted by Statistics at Purdue.
 Title: Parallelly Tempered Generative Adversarial Networks.

 - [11-19-2024] **Sohn, J**. and Song, Q. Parallelly Tempered Generative Adversarial Networks.
-This work is available at [Arxiv](https://arxiv.org/abs/2411.11786)
+This work is available at [Arxiv](https://arxiv.org/abs/2411.11786).

-- [05-03-2024] Jinwon Sohn is selected for 2024-2025 Ross Lynn Research Scholar Grant for Statistics at Purdue University.
+- [05-03-2024] **Jinwon Sohn** is selected for 2024-2025 Ross Lynn Research Scholar Grant for Statistics at Purdue University.

 Recent Publications 📚
 ======